ronitwilson/LPic-202/README.md

   ![image](https://github.com/ronitwilson/LPic-202/assets/9934360/9ac29b00-0ad8-4d0d-a192-07a81e901ff3)
   ![image](https://github.com/ronitwilson/LPic-202/assets/9934360/9eda4f9e-81e3-48fb-92c9-10a96ad9bc1e)

-## Implementing a webserver

 # 05-04-24
 * named-checkzone -> check your zone files for the right syntax
 * named-compilezone -> covert named zone file to compiled zone
   * if we use binary format we need to change the masterfile-format

+# 18-04-24
+* The usage of httpd
+    * /etc/httpd
+    * httpd.conf
+        * ServerRoot - base directory for config files
+        * DocumentRoot -> base directory for document files files
+        * can choose things like debug level
+        * can choose maxclients
+* use of **Lynx** command line http browser